Xylobolus frustulatus: Description

 The hyphal system is monomitic, meaning that there are only generative hyphae (relatively undifferentiated hyphae that can develop reproductive structures) are present.
 These vertically arranged, short-celled hyphae form transitions to acanthocystidia, and have a diameter of about 3.5–5 μm.
 They are sparsely branched, and hyaline (translucent) to yellowish-brown, although those in older layers may be more strongly pigmented.
 Other hyphae (such as in the trama) are few or absent, although they can be most readily observed in very thin sections.
 Measuring 3–5 μm wide, they are vertically arranged, thin to moderately thick-walled, and form transitions to pseudocystidia.
 All of the hyphae of X. frustulatus lack clamp connections.

 Pseudocystidia (sterile structures arising deep in the subhymenium and protruding into the hymenium) are rare.
 Thin to moderately thick-walled, they rarely project above the basidia and acanthocystidia.
 The acanthocystidia are numerous, and have dimensions of 25–30 μm long by 4–5 μm wide.
 The basidia (spore-bearing cells) are shaped like long clubs, four-spored, and measure 25–30 by 4–5 μm.
 They are smooth or have a few basal protuberances (acanthobasidia).
 The spores are short-ellipsoid in shape, thin-walled or with a slight wall thickening, smooth, typically measuring 4.5–5 by 3–3.2 μm.
 They have a distinct amyloid reaction.
+The spore print is white.